DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Experiments

-\begin{enumerate} \item The DFM achieves better performance than W\&D, where DeepFM can be trained end-to-end without any feature engineering, and its wide part and deep part share the same input and also the embedding vector. \item GRU outperforms W\&D and DFM, since GRU can capture the temporal sequence of user behaviors within one session, while W\&D and DFM neglect it. \item HDQN performs better than GRU, since GRU is designed to maximize the immediate reward of each request, while HDQN aims to maximize the rewards in the long run.
-This result suggests that introducing reinforcement learning can improve the long-term performance of online recommendation and advertising. \item DEAR outperforms HDQN, since HRL frameworks like HDQN are not stable when multiple levels are jointly trained by an off-policy manner~\cite{nachum2018data}. \end{enumerate}

-To sum up, DEAR outperforms representative baselines, which demonstrates its effectiveness in online advertising.
-Note that the improvement of DEAR is significant ($p-value < 0.01$), we omit the results of hypothesis test because of the space limitation.
+The overall performances are shown in Table~\ref{table:result1}.
+We make the following observations: Figure~\ref{fig:Fig5_result1} illustrates the training process of the proposed model.
+It can be observed that Read converges with around 600,000 training sessions; The DFM achieves better performance than W\&D, where DeepFM can be trained end-to-end without any feature engineering, and its wide part and deep part share the same input and also the embedding vector; GRU outperforms W\&D and DFM, since GRU can capture the temporal sequence of user behaviors within one session, while W\&D and DFM neglect it; HDQN performs better than GRU, since GRU is designed to maximize each request's immediate reward, while HDQN aims to maximize the rewards in the long run.
+This result suggests that introducing reinforcement learning can improve the long-term performance of online recommendation and advertising; Our proposed model DEAR outperforms HDQN, since HRL frameworks like HDQN are not stable when multiple levels are jointly trained in an off-policy manner~\cite{nachum2018data}.
+To sum up, DEAR outperforms representative baselines with significant margin (\textit{p$-$value $<$ 0.01})~\cite{ioannidis2018proposal}, which demonstrates its effectiveness in online advertising.